 A re-feed is similar to a cheat meal but is much more controlled. here you might go for much of the same things you eat throughout the week or month, just go for more.
 Or add a dressing or something along that line.
 What you don’t do is eat stuff that your Jiu-Jitsu diet doesn’t normally include.

 The benefits of a re-feed are much the same as those of a cheat meal.
 The thing with a re-feed is that you actually have health benefits in addition to psychological ones.
 IT is actually necessary as your body is going to let you know when you need one.
 The cheat meal is more of a meal for the mind and to satisfy taste cravings than anything else.

 Cheat Meal Structure And Scheduling

 Furthermore, make sure you schedule cheat meals correctly.
 The rule of thumb is to go for cheat meals on training days, rather than the common practice of eating them on rest days.
-Even better, if you can schedule them post workout, you can enjoy them more.
+Even better, if you can schedule them post-workout, you can enjoy them more.
 That way, they won’t get your Jiu-Jitsu diet off course and you’ll still satisfy your cravings.
-Also try and make it a lunch as opposed to a dinner, because overeating before bed is never a good idea.
+Also try and make it lunch as opposed to dinner, because overeating before bed is never a good idea.

 And one final tip.
 When you do a cheat meal, restrict yourself to a specific period of time.
 The more prone you are to losing control, the smaller this window should be.
 For example, eat your cheat meal in half an hour.
 If you allow yourself unlimited time for a cheat meal, you’ll end up having a cheat day and even a week, for sure!